 Tried this recipe?
 Give it a star rating below!

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.

 - Preheat oven to 180 Celsius / 350 Fahrenheit electric or 160C / 320F fan.

 - In a bowl, mix almond butter, cocoa powder, granulated sweetener and the egg with a fork until well-combined.

 - Roll balls with your hands and press them down on a baking pan lined with parchment paper.
-My cookies were around 1 cm high and had a diameter of ca 6 cm.
+My cookies were around 1 centimetres thick and had a diameter of 6 centimetres.

 - Bake 10-12 minutes until the tops of the cookies begin to show little cracks.
-Let them cool completely before handling.
-The cookies are VERY SOFT when straight out of the oven but firm up as they cool down.
+Don't over-bake.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.